jonathangru/ph2-DebugMod/README.md

 Most commands have aliases associated with them that you can use instead of the normal command name.
 Have a look at them if you want to add your own commands.

 INDICES<br>
 Some commands accept an index instead of coordinates.
-These include teleport and duplicate commands.
+These include teleport, duplicate and spawn commands.
 These indices refer to saved locations (see SAVED LOCATIONS).
 Indices start at 1.